awsdocs/amazon-ecs-developer-guide/doc_source/memory-management.md

 If you specify 8192 MiB for the task, and none of your container instances have 8192 MiB or greater of memory available to satisfy this requirement, then the task cannot be placed in your cluster\.

-You should also reserve some memory for the Amazon ECS container agent and other critical system processes on your container instances, so that your task's containers do not contend for the same memory and possibly trigger a system failure\.
+You should also reserve some memory for the Amazon ECS container agent and other critical system processes on your container instances, so that your task's containers do not contend for the same memory and possibly starts a system failure\.
 For more information, see [Reserving System Memory](#ecs-reserved-memory)\.

 The Amazon ECS container agent uses the Docker `ReadMemInfo()` function to query the total memory available to the operating system\.
 Both Linux and Windows provide command line utilities to determine the total memory\.